What we need is an MIT for the fashion industries.

 By this time, six more buildings had been added to the campus, including two dormitories, and the Shirley Goodman Resource Center, which houses the Gladys Marcus Library and The Museum at FIT The school continued to grow by adding modern facilities, like the Design/Lighting Research Laboratory and the Annette Green Fragrance Foundation Studio (the first of its kind on a college campus), making international programs available to students, and evolving its academic offerings.

 Today, the campus encompasses an entire city block and serves more than 10,000 students.
 The college offers degrees in diverse subjects, such as Menswear and Cosmetics and Fragrance Marketing, which are unique to the college, and Fashion Business Management, Spatial Experience Design, and Toy Design, the first of their kind in the country.

-FIT’s academic buildings are named for individuals who have made significant contributions to the development of FIT and the industries we serve.
+Many of FIT’s buildings are named for individuals who have made significant contributions to the development of FIT and the industries we serve.

 David Dubinsky Student Center